Peacerk/Quick-Site-Note/README.md

 ## 🙏 Acknowledgments

-- Icon design inspired by modern flat design principles
-- Thanks to the Chrome Extension community for documentation and support
-- Built with ❤️ for productivity enthusiasts
 - Thanks to Claude AI for development and support

-## 📞 Support
+## Support and Donation

 If you find this extension helpful:
 - ⭐ Star this repository
-- 🐛 Report bugs via GitHub Issues
-- 💡 Suggest features via GitHub Discussions
 - 📢 Share with others who might find it useful
-- Donate to us for our hard work
+- 🧧 Donate to us for our hard work
+-    You can transfer to my paypal account: paypal.me/Peacerk
+-    Bitcoin Address: 16cYmSivi3W5uEkKSSM6dGGXgYfEiQqWFf

 ---

-**Made with 🌍 by Peacerk**